 They are subsequently measured at fair value with changes in such fair value (i.e. gains or losses) recognised in the Statement of Profit or Loss and Other Comprehensive Income.
-Available-for-sale financial assets are included in non-current assets except where they are expected to be sold within 12 months after the end of the reporting period.
+Available-for-sale financial assets are included in non-current assets except where that are expected to be sold within 12 months after the end of the reporting period.
 All other financial assets are classified as current assets.

-(iv) Financial liabilities
+iv) Financial liabilities

-Financial liabilities include borrowings, trade and other payables and non-derivative financial liabilities (excluding financial guarantees).
-They are subsequently measured at amortised cost using the effective interest rate method.
+Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortised cost using the effective interest rate method.